fanvue/ai-coding/README.md

 # Part II

 Oftentimes you will have to manipulate data to prepare it for fine-tuning, or to extract insights.
 In this repo you will find a csv file, _fan_creator_chat.csv_, with messages between a fan and a creator.
-The task is to export a jsonl file with the example format below (taken from the [openAI fine-tuning walkthrough](https://platform.openai.com/docs/guides/fine-tuning/preparing-your-dataset)).
+The task is to export a json file with the example format below (taken from the [openAI fine-tuning walkthrough](https://platform.openai.com/docs/guides/fine-tuning/preparing-your-dataset)).

 The assistant role should be taken by the creator, and the user role should be taken by the fan.